Data as a Service (DaaS): What is it & How Will it Help You Scale?

 In market research and analysis, Data as a Service (DaaS) provides access to vast datasets that help you understand your market.

-With DaaS, companies can collect structured and unstructured data from a variety of sources, including social media, sales records, and customer feedback.
+With DaaS, companies can collect structured and unstructured data from various sources, including social media, sales records, and customer feedback.

-This wide range of data, combined with advanced analytics tools like predictive modelling and machine learning, allows businesses to analyse consumer trends with greater accuracy.
+This wide range of data, combined with advanced analytics tools like predictive modelling and machine learning, allows businesses to analyse consumer trends more accurately.

 Methodologies like agile research enable quicker iteration and adaptation to market changes.